 Travel insurance costs for Patagonia

-We haven’t included our own travel insurance costs in this breakdown, because our trip to Patagonia was during a one-year career break, for which we had an overall insurance policy.
+We haven’t included our own travel insurance as a part of the overall Patagonia trip cost, because our trip to Patagonia was during a one-year career break, for which we had an overall insurance policy.

 We recommend SafetyWing for insuring your trip to Patagonia.
 They have a choice of subscription-based or fixed-date policies, which are tailored towards long-term travel and so provide some really good savings vs other options.
 The policies work out really well for a place like Patagonia, as hiking is covered up to 4,500 metres.